nyarla/gotosocial-kalaclista/.github/README.md

 - Improve federation compatibility for doesn't support `AUTHORIZED_FETCH` instance
   - this feature make more compatibility to federate other instances
-  - however, this featur make weakness about GoToSocial privacy guards
+  - however, this feature make weakness about GoToSocial privacy guards
 - Keep remmote emojis forever
   - this feature keeps remote emojis infinity times
   - this feature patch to vanish of remote emojis, but it has risk about copyrights
-- For personal hack for broken databases
+- For personal hack to broken databases
   - my instance has broken tables about posted by client
-  - this is workaround for cannot looking the old posts
+  - this is workaround for cannot looking the old posts from GoToSocial frontend

 #### Configurations